cpoppema/docker-flexget/README.md

 web_server: yes
 ```

-The Web UI is protected by a login, you need to setup a user after starting this docker.
+The Web UI is protected by a login, you need to either set the `WEB_PASSWD` environment variable or setup a user after starting this docker:

 Connect with the running docker: